A Chunky Cowl

 It’s double sided!

 This cowl is made using post stitches.
 If you’ve never used post stitches, you might not know how.
 See my tutorial by clicking here.
 The post stitches produce an extra thick fabric!
 Between the super bulky yarn and the post stitches, this is a thick cowl!
 Another interesting thing that post stitches do is produce texture.
-You can see the texture of one side in the picture above.
-That’s the same side as this picture:
+The two pictures below show the two different sides of the cowl so you can see how the texture of one side differs from the other.